 Instead of focusing on a single issue, this project will address land use, water quality and biodiversity conservation.
 This will lead to a community-led approach to catchment planning.

 Students will examine how agricultural and urban land management practices can affect water quality and native biodiversity.
 They will also be encouraged to think critically as they evaluate vegetation types and topographical features.

-Findings will be reported by the students via local newsletters and at community events in June 2019.
+Findings will be reported by the students via local newsletters and at community events.

 Contact: Rhys Millar (Landscape Connections Trust)

 The Queenstown community will monitor the snow line and seasonal snow cover in the Wakatipu Basin.
-High school students and community members will photograph and record the elevation of the snow line on a daily basis over the winter season 2017.
+High school students and community members will photograph and recorded the elevation of the snow line on a daily basis over the winter season.
 Data will be compared to historical findings and photographs of these mountains.

 Snow line readings will be supplemented with regular field trips to measure snow depth and density at selected transects on the mountains.
 To capture an indicator of snow melt, streamflow from a selected catchment will be measured and compared with river flow data from the Shotover River.

 Satellite images and weather observations taken from Queenstown International Airport, MetService and other sources will complement the field data.